-During our last visit, we sampled some of the much loved Voodoo Donuts.
-This time we decided to try Blue Star Donuts, another popular Portland treat.
+During my last visit, we sampled some of the much loved Voodoo Donuts.
+This time I decided to try Blue Star Donuts, another popular Portland treat.

 What makes Blue Star donuts different is the dough, which is made from Brioche.
-We sampled the “Dulce de leche with hazelnuts” and “Lemon Poppy” donuts.
+I sampled the “Dulce de leche with hazelnuts” and “Lemon Poppy” donuts.
 Both were absolutely scrumptious and surprisingly filling.

 The Westside Riverwalk runs along the Williamette River and is dazzling on a beautiful day.
-Bicyclist, runners and ramblers will be out in full force to soak up the sun.
+Bicyclists, runners, and ramblers will be out in full force to soak up the sun.